tqdm/tqdm/.github/ISSUE_TEMPLATE/issue.md

+---
+name: Issue
+about: Use this template for reporting issue(s)
+---

 - [ ] I have marked all applicable categories:
     + [ ] exception-raising bug
     + [ ] visual output bug